Stretching and Your Health

 Movement is Life

-Movement is life!
 We were made to be in nearly constant motion.
 From early man up to the industrial revolution, our ancestors spent most of their waking hours in nearly constant movement.
-The search of food, water and shelter required it.
+The search of food, water, and shelter required it.
 Accordingly, for the body we have inherited, movement is vital to every bodily function from healthy digestion to proper brain function.
 Although our bodies were engineered for very efficient movement, the largely sedentary lifestyle we have adopted since the industrial revolution has robbed us of the efficiencies built into this otherwise economical machine.
 The average American is sedentary for far too many hours every day to not expect problems.
 Add up all your active hours and subtract from 24 and you will see your sedentary time ranges from 18-20 hours a day.
-(7-8 hours of sleep every night, 1-3 hours commuting in the car, 6-8 hours at your desk and then home for TV on the sofa or some combination thereof)
+(7-8 hours of sleep every night, 1-3 hours commuting in the car, 6-8 hours at your desk, and then home for TV on the sofa or some combination thereof)

 Connective Tissue Physiology

 Connective tissue is ubiquitous throughout the body and its role in the musculo-skeletal system is vital to the discussion of structural health.
-Starting at the cellular level we find every individual muscle fiber is wrapped in a collagen casing called fascia.
+Starting at the cellular level, we find every individual muscle fiber is wrapped in a collagen casing called fascia.
 Fascia also wraps groups of muscle fibers into bundles and the bundles together to make up the muscle belly.
 Fascia separates muscle groups as well.
 (It is the white glistening material that can be seen in various cuts of meat separating the muscle tissue) Furthermore, where the muscle fibers dissipate towards the end of the muscle belly the connective congregates to form the tendon by which the muscle attaches to the bone.
-Under our skin the whole body is encased in what can be thought of a as an internal suit made of connective tissue.
+Under our skin, the whole body is encased in what can be thought of as an internal suit made of connective tissue.
 By now you get the point; connective tissue is everywhere and in many ways the connective tissue skeleton is so much more vital to health and function than the bony skeleton, but most people give it little thought.
-As Physical Therapists we spend our entire careers dealing with connective tissue and its dysfunction.
+As Physical Therapists, we spend our entire careers dealing with connective tissue and its dysfunction.

 Accordingly, much research has been conducted in the area of collagen physiology.
 We have learned that collagen is constantly in a natural state of change.
 It adapts to the forces that it is exposed to; shoring itself up when it is exposed to stress and thinning out where is not.
 Lengthening only when we demand it do so, and shortening if we leave it alone.
 This is called Davis's law of connective tissue adaptation and the most important take away fact about collagen is its natural tendency is to shorten over time if it is left un-stretched.
 As connective tissues shorten they limit the range of motion of the joint they surround.
 A joint with limited range of motion operates with poor mechanics even in the available range of motion.
-When joint mechanics falter this leads to damage of the joint surfaces and other structures surrounding the joint.
+When joint mechanics falter, this leads to damage of the joint surfaces and other structures surrounding the joint.

 Stretching is the Medicine that keeps us Moving

 The number one reason everyone needs to stretch is to maintain proper joint function and mobility through out life.
 Stretching counteracts the natural tendency for our connective tissues to tighten and alter joint mechanics.
-Stretching helps preserves good posture against the forces of gravity.
+Stretching helps preserve good posture against the forces of gravity.
 Just like we brush our teeth to prevent decay, we need to stretch every day to prevent joint problems.
-For the sedentary person stretching is the bare minimum requirement to maintain physical health For more active persons and athletes, stretching is a critical adjunct that helps prevent injuries and promotes recovery by keeping muscles from shortening after workouts.
-For athletes looking to improve performance stretching increases the range of motion of the bones around the joints allowing for the execution of the optimal bio-mechanics for their sport.
+For the sedentary person, stretching is the bare minimum requirement to maintain physical health For more active persons and athletes, stretching is a critical adjunct that helps prevent injuries and promotes recovery by keeping muscles from shortening after workouts.
+For athletes looking to improve performance, stretching increases the range of motion of the bones around the joints allowing for the execution of the optimal bio-mechanics for their sport.
 I have worked with tens of thousands of athletes, from student athletes to pros and Olympic Champions, and none have reached their highest genetic potential without a sound flexibility routine.

 PART 2: Characteristics of a Safe and Effective Stretching Program